finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     scope = 'scope_example' # str | The scope of the transaction portfolio.
     code = 'code_example' # str | The code of the transaction portfolio.
 Together with the              scope this uniquely identifies the transaction portfolio. operation = [{"value":["Transaction/Client/AccountType"],"path":"/subHoldingKeys","op":"add"},{"value":"GBP","path":"/baseCurrency","op":"add"},{"value":"newscope","path":"/transactiontypescope","op":"add"},{"value":"TransactionDate","path":"/cashGainLossCalculationDate","op":"add"},{"value":["NewTransactionTemplateScope"],"path":"/instrumentEventConfiguration/transactionTemplateScopes","op":"add"},{"value":{"scope":"myRecipeScope","code":"myRecipeCode"},"path":"/instrumentEventConfiguration/recipeId","op":"add"}] # List[Operation] | The patch document. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
-Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. (optional)
+Note that this will affect all bitemporal fields (eg: SettlementConfiguration) in the request (but will not be used for any              perpetual fields).
+When patching a bitemporal field, the field will be updated from the              effectiveAt onwards and until the end of effective time. (optional)

     try:
         # uncomment the below to set overrides at the request level